About the Rule Foundation

 Charitable status

 The Rule Foundation was established through a trust deed in 2008 to enable the funds left from the estate of Peter Rule to be used to fund projects and activities to advance the health, wellbeing and visibility of the LGBTI community.
-You can learn more about Peter Rule here, and The Peter Rule Fund here.
+You can learn more about Peter Rule’s life here, and The Peter Rule Fund here.

 The Rule Foundation is registered with Charities Services.
 Annual returns of the Foundation’s activities are available from the Department of Internal Affairs’ Charities Services website under registration number CC39280.